sumitmah/sumitmah.github.io/ruby_scopes_cfp.md

 vm_define_method(rb_thread_t *th, VALUE obj, ID id, VALUE iseqval, int is_singleton);
 ```

-`vm_define_method` accepts a flag called `is_singleton` which decides whether to add method on signleton class of a class(often called Eighenclass or virtual class) or add instance level methods.
+`vm_define_method` accepts a flag called `is_singleton` which decides whether to add method on signleton class of a class(often called eigenclass or virtual class) or add instance level methods.

 When you define method in following way.
 ```ruby